victor-chukwuemeke/ViseAcademy/readme.txt

 DESCRIPTION:

-LUTHER is a modern, stylish, free personal website template designed for creative individuals and professionals.
+LUTHER is a modern, stylish, free personal website designed for creative professionals.
 It is the perfect template if you wish to build an online presence and create a strong first impression on all your site visitors.
 Luther will help you craft a personal professional website wherein you can showcase your works, talents, and present yourself on the web in the best possible light.
-On top of that, the template is versatile and easy to customize so with some modifications and a bit of creativity you even use it as a portfolio site for digital studios or a landing page for your projects.
+On top of that, this is versatile and easy to customize so with some modifications and a bit of creativity you even use it as a portfolio site for digital studios or a landing page for your projects.